Key takeaways

 Manage Multi-GSTIN Complexity

-Maintain entity wise visibility first, then consolidate, review ratios per GSTIN to identify where cash constraints originate, and act locally before rolling up.
+Maintain entity wise visibility first, then consolidate.
+Review ratios per GSTIN to identify where cash constraints originate.
+Act locally before rolling up to a group view.

 Real-World Implementation Story

-A mid sized manufacturing SME managed liquidity in Excel, multiple bank accounts, two GSTINs, and seasonal demand created constant uncertainty.
-After adopting AI Accountant, they set quick ratio thresholds at 1.0, with alerts at 0.9, an early warning system that prevented crunches.
+A mid sized manufacturing SME managed liquidity in Excel.
+Multiple bank accounts, two GSTINs, and seasonal demand created constant uncertainty.
+After adopting AI Accountant, they set quick ratio thresholds at 1.0, with alerts at 0.9.
+This became an early warning system that prevented crunches.

-Current ratio monitoring exposed slow moving inventory, it inflated the ratio but did not yield cash, safety stock was reduced.
-The 13 week forecast showed a crunch around GST dates, vendor terms were renegotiated to smooth payments.
+Current ratio monitoring exposed slow moving inventory.
+It inflated the ratio but did not yield cash.
+Safety stock was reduced.
+The 13 week forecast showed a crunch around GST dates, so vendor terms were renegotiated to smooth payments.

-Within two months, month end close dropped from 10 days to 3 days, working capital trends became real time, and the finance team shifted from fire fighting to planned execution.
-For methodology, see the India dashboard playbook.
+Within two months, month end close dropped from 10 days to 3 days.
+Working capital trends became real time.
+The finance team shifted from fire fighting to planned execution.

 Evaluation Checklist for Buyers